 A lot can change in a year or two, especially in a fast-paced, fast-growing industry like ecommerce.
 What seemed fresh and exciting 12 months ago—parallax, hamburger menus, ghost buttons—is now unexceptional, even outdated.
-These days, mobile is mandatory, micro-moments are all the rage, and the “buy” button is the most important icon on the internet.
+In 2019, mobile is mandatory, storytelling is all-powerful, and if you aren’t making your store accessible to everyone, you’re falling behind.

 For online sellers, the choice is simple: keep up or get left behind.

-If you’ve been using the same theme for a year or more, you might be thinking about changing it up.
+If you’ve been using the same theme for a year or more, you might be thinking about buying a new one.
 Maybe your current theme doesn’t support all the latest features.
-Maybe you want more control over your site’s design and functionality.
-Maybe your business has evolved and your current theme no longer reflects your brand.
+Perhaps you want more control over design and functionality.
+Or maybe your business has evolved and your current theme no longer reflects your brand.
+There can be many reasons for wanting to purchase a new theme.

 Identify aspects of your current theme you want to keep.